 Deadlines, Extensions, Exemptions and Absences

 Each piece of work must be submitted by a particular date, as set by the UG Office and approved by the module leader.
 You will be given notice of these deadlines.
-The Department’s guidance to markers specifies a minimum of four term-time weeks’ notice of deadlines.
+The University’s guidance to markers specifies a minimum of four term-time weeks’ notice of deadlines.
 It is your responsibility to arrange your own schedule and manage your time accordingly.
 We advise you always to leave a safety margin in case of last-minute difficulties in obtaining books, printing files, computer issues and so on.
-Aim to submit the piece of work a day or more before the final deadline.
-No reduction in late penalties will be made if you find you cannot upload the material before the deadline.
+Aim to submit the piece of work a day or more before the final deadline and if it is a piece of group work, double check with your group members that it has been submitted.
+No reduction in late penalties will be made if you find you cannot upload the material before the deadline or if you thought that another member of your group was supposed to upload the work.
+It is your responsibility to ensure all work is submitted within the deadline.
 Also bear in mind that demand on the system is likely to be high in the last hours before the final deadline.
-Assessment deadlines for the academic year 2017-18 can be accessed through Tabula.
+Assessment deadlines for the academic year 2018-19 can be accessed through Tabula.

 The following table shows how the penalty system works (penalties are given in percentage points):